Katrine Henderson and NallaRuer are an artist connective and co-founders of the online learning platform Ecology of Being.

 NallaRuer is a visual artist and co-founder of ''Ecology of Being'', a platform that facilitates psycho-ecological development through a community and ''Learning Pathway'' programmes.
 He has been working as a visual artist for twenty-five years, producing painted ''Image Stories'', he describes this work as ''Initiatory Art''.
 Ecology of Being is an outreach of the ecological knowledge and the parallel responsibilities that emerge from this work.

-Eventually his family moved into the suburbs of Manchester where there were trees and parks and also different schools. these schools had the same educational system and the same problems. nevertheless, at the age of 13 he joined a mountaineering group established by a P.E teacher and was able to immerse himself in climbing, walking, caving and orienteering.
-This fit perfectly with his desire for outdoor experiential learning and a sense of connection.
-He was exposed to the mountain and hill environments of the Peak District and Northern Fells of England, the Cairngorms and Arran Hills of Scotland and the Eryri (Snowdonia) mountains in North Wales.
-This opened him to austere, beautiful, isolated and expansive worlds, utterly different to his urban life, this laid down the foundations of a life-long walking and communing relationship within nature.
+Eventually his family moved into the suburbs of Manchester where there were trees and parks and at the age of 13 he joined a mountaineering group established by a PE teacher and was able to immerse himself in climbing, walking, caving and orienteering.
+This fit perfectly with his desire for the outdoors and exposed him to the mountain and hill environments of the Peak District and Northern Fells of England, the Cairngorms and Arran Hills of Scotland and the Eryri (Snowdonia) mountains in North Wales.
+This opened him to austere, beautiful, isolated and expansive worlds, utterly different to his urban life, this laid down the foundations of a life-long walking and communing relationship with nature.

-The world has changed a lot since his travels but he describes some of the highlights of this trip as: Travelling in the Southern Iranian desert against all good advice and then crossing the arid desert and mountain landscape of Balochistan, part of this journey on a Baloch rebel-held train; Accompanying a Sikh family who invited him to visit the Golden Temple in Amritsar in the Punjab, a pre-eminent spiritual gurdwara of Sikhism ; Visiting the white marble mausoleum, the Taj Mahal on the Yamuna river in Agra; Witnessing extensive severe poverty and people dying, literally in the gutter in Kerala, Southern India, ''an utterly shocking experience'', later a diametrically different experience while still in Kerala he walked the beautiful Montane forest in the Nilgiri Mountains; Meeting working elephants at dawn in Kandy in central Sri Lanka; Crossing the Indian Ocean by boat and hitting a ferocious storm that nearly sank the ship; Working with children and young people living with severe and terminal physical disabilities in Perth, Western Australia, ''they gave a full on education in tenacity, endurance and anti-discriminatory practice''; Walking across part of the Nullarbor Plain with a female aboriginal guide and meeting Racehorse Goanna, ''a powerful education in valuing the Earth'' ; Riding horse back in the central highlands of the Andes in Peru with mountain rangers and seeing soaring Condors, ''an utterly austere and breath-taking experience''; Crossing Lake Titicaca on the mountainous border of Peru and Bolivia; Walking in the forests of Southern Quebec Canada meeting Humming birds, Wild Turkeys, Coyote and Vultures.
+The world has changed a lot since his first travels but he describes some of the highlights of this trip as: Travelling in the Southern Iranian desert against all good advice and then crossing the arid desert and mountain province of Balochistan, part of this journey on a Baloch rebel-held train; Accompanying a Sikh family he was staying with to the Golden Temple in Amritsar in the Punjab, a pre-eminent spiritual gurdwara of Sikhism; Visiting the white marble mausoleum, the Taj Mahal on the Yamuna river in Agra; Witnessing extensive extreme poverty and disease and people dying, literally, in the gutter in Kerala, Southern India, an experience he describes as overwhelming and later a diametrically different experience while still in Kerala, he walked the beautiful Montane Forest in the Nilgiri Mountains; Meeting working elephants crossing a river at dawn in Kandy in central Sri Lanka; Crossing the Indian Ocean and hitting a ferocious storm that nearly sank the ship he was on; Working with children and young people living with severe and terminal physical disabilities in Perth, Western Australia and receiving a full-on education in tenacity, endurance and anti-discriminatory practice - plus he had a lot of fun.
+Encountering profound racism across Australian society towards aboriginal peoples and their culture.
+Walking across part of the Nullarbor Plain with a female aboriginal guide and meeting Racehorse Goanna; Riding horse-back in the central highlands of the Andes in Peru with mountain rangers and seeing soaring Condors, ''an utterly austere and breath-taking experience''; Meeting indigenous Quechua peoples and crossing Lake Titicaca on the mountainous border of Peru and Bolivia; Walking in the forests of Southern Quebec, Canada meeting Humming birds, Wild Turkeys, Coyote and Vultures.

-Within the 25 years that he has worked as an artist, for ten of those years he worked both as a therapist and an artist.
-Currently he works both as a visual artist and as a Project Leader and Facilitator for Ecology of Being.
-Since before his early travels, he had always intended to become a visual artist.
-He saw his journey through all his lived experiences in work and travel as being not only of value in themselves but as preparation for the work he does today.
+During the 25 years that he has worked as an artist, for ten of those years he also worked as a therapist.
+Currently he works both as a visual artist and as a project leader and teacher for Ecology of Being, a project he co-founded.
+Because of his early conviction that he would become a visual artist, he always saw his journey through all his lived experiences in work, travel and personal life as also a preparation for the artwork and psycho-ecological work he does today.

-NallaRuer now lives in Scotland and has close access to walks on a major salmon river and its outlying woodland environments.
-The whole area is overlooked by a whaleback mountain the remnant of a 400 million-year-old volcanic range, for him this is a sacred personhood.
+NallaRuer now lives in Scotland and has close access to walks on a major salmon river and its outlying riparian and woodland environments.
+This whole area is overlooked by a whaleback mountain the remnant of a 400 million-year-old volcanic range, for him this is a remnant sacred land.

-Scotland like its neighbour England, is one of the most nature-depleted countries in the world but it also has a unique opportunity, particularly because of its geographic location and nature resources to change its relationship with nature.
+Scotland, like its neighbours is one of the most nature-depleted countries in the world but it also has a unique opportunity, particularly because of its geographic location and remaining nature resources to change its relationship with nature.
 He is also acutely aware of the colonial and imperial legacy of the lands where he was born and now lives.
-This legacy includes the vicious enslavement of millions of African persons for capital gain and the worldwide destruction of indigenous peoples and the theft of their lands.
-This legacy continues to inflict and reinforce depravation, inequality and racism for many of these peoples descendants and to this day proper reparations are being continually denied.
+This legacy includes the vicious enslavement of millions of African persons for capital gain and the worldwide destruction of indigenous peoples, their cultures and lives and the theft of their lands.
+This legacy continues to inflict and reinforce depravation, inequality and racism for many of these peoples descendants, and, to this day, proper reparations are being continually denied.
 He sees the huge suffering of many of the human population across the world and the accelerating destruction of the more-than-human world as intimately entwined.

-the work of katrine henderson and nallaruer and the project of ecology of being is a contribution to challenging and changing the direction of human development and establishing depth ecological consciousness as the modus operandi for present and future generations.
+the work of katrine henderson and nallaruer and the project of ecology of being is a contribution to challenging and changing the direction of human development; establishing depth ecological consciousness and a deep understanding of the sacredness of our Earthland as the modus operandi for present and future generations.

 opening up our modern human dualistic minds to an expansive ''Connective'' relationship with the ''Outerior'' mind of nature.